The Amazon Is Becoming ‘Hypertropical’ — and That Could Turn It Into a Carbon Source

 Part of the study focused on two specific areas of the Amazon that were affected by droughts in 2015 and 2023, caused by El Niño.
 The critical threshold level of water in both cases was the same, indicating a potential large-scale change.

 Researchers predict that hypertropical forests will primarily become the new reality for the Amazon.
-However, they are also likely to emerge in Africa and Asia.
+However, hypertropical conditions are also likely to emerge in Africa and Asia.
 As trees die off, these forests could shift from being carbon sinks to carbon sources.

-Such alarming forecasts, based on extensive data, serve as another warning to humanity about the crucial role forests play in atmospheric balance and what could happen if they are lost.
+Such forecasts, based on extensive data, serve as another warning about the crucial role forests play in atmospheric balance and what could happen if they are lost.

-According to the team, it is up to us whether these predictions come true.
+The team says whether these predictions come true is up to us.
 “If we continue to emit greenhouse gases uncontrollably and in unlimited quantities, we will very soon create this hypertropical climate,” said Chambers.

 The results of the study were published in the journal Nature.